MaceroniMan/Watchbox/README.md

 # Watchbox
 A mqtt-like program that runs locally.
+It has a flask-python server and a javascript client.
 It containes many features to pritoritize memory over speed or vice a versa.

+# Installation
+The installation process is very easy, make sure the `watchbox.py` file is in the same directory as the server, then `import watchbox` will finish it off.

+Using watchbox on the javascript client is a bit trickier, the client script is stored with the `.py` file, so all that it needed is a simple `<script src="/watchbox.file.wb"></script>`

 # Theory
 Watchbox is a program that allows many clients to send messages to eachother like mqtt.
 The server also handles disconnects and controles for all kinds of properties.
 The client's features contain the ability to auto reconnect as well as a callback for when disconnects occur and when re-connects occur.